By Kyle Cheney

 STATE HOUSE, BOSTON, DEC.
 29, 2011…..Tales of human frailty and natural fury generated most of the buzz on Beacon Hill this year, but the odds-on favorite, the introduction of casino gambling in Massachusetts, ran the table to become the top political story of 2011.

 The scribes who make their living reporting on what goes on under the dome have watched an often agonizing, Shakespearean drama play out over the fate of expanded gambling legislation for years.
 With personal conflicts among top decision-makers resolved and the political stars aligned, the huge policy shift was enacted and casino gambling became the law of land, ending a streak of many failed attempts.
+If this seems familiar it is because countries such as Japan have been looking at their own legislations in regards to casinos and gambling – check it out.

 Unlike most recent years, there was no runaway winner for top story, and headline grabbers like the felony conviction of the third House speaker in a row and an ongoing investigation into patronage in state government edged out other stories that, at times, captured the attention of reporters in hyperventilating fashion.